 - CAMP- The missionary is expected to be involved in the summer camp ministry.
 Travel, preparation, actual camp ministry, and any follow-up are part of this involvement.

-- OFFICE WORK- Writing follow-up and confirmation letters (emails), updating records, corresponding with young people, filing, and may other office tasks will make the job go more smoothly.
+- OFFICE WORK- Writing follow-up and confirmation letters (emails), updating records, corresponding with young people, filing, and many other office tasks will make the job go more smoothly.
 This is a vital part of the Bible Impact ministry.

-- OTHER- Occasionally, there will be other ministry opportunities made available by area pastors, Christian School Administrators, etc. these should be handled on a priority basis.
+- OTHER- Occasionally, there will be other ministry opportunities made available by area pastors, Christian School Administrators, etc. These should be handled on a priority basis.
 The missionary must be certain to keep his primary ministry in mind.

 PERSONAL MINISTRY RESPONSIBILITIES